aicenter/ShoDi/README.md

 ### Benchmarking

 For benchmarking, you will need a set of queries which can either use IDs in the range from 0 to n-1 (where n is the number of the nodes in the graph) or you can use arbitrary integer node IDs.
 In the second case, you also need to provide a mapping file.
 The formats of the query set file and the mapping file are described in the next part.
 During benchmarking, all of your queries are answered using chosen method, then the total time need to answer all the queries in seconds is printed alongside the average time needed to answer one query in milliseconds.
+Additionally, you can specify an output file, where the computed distances will be stored.
+Those distances can then be used to for example verify the correctness of the more complex methods.

-To benchmark without mapping, your call should look as follows: `./shortestPathsPreprocessor benchmark [ch/tnr/tnraf] nomapping [input_data_structure] [query_set]`.
+To benchmark without mapping, your call should look as follows: `./shortestPathsPreprocessor benchmark [dijkstra/ch/tnr/tnraf] nomapping [input_data_structure] [query_set] (optional_output_file)`.
 Here the second argument determines which method you will be benchmarking.
 The fourth argument is the path to the data structure used for the benchmark.
 You must provide a structure preprocessed for the method you are benchmarking, so for example if you want to benchmark `tnraf`, you must provide `your_structure.tgaf` as your fourth argument.
-The last argument is the path to your query set that will be used for the benchmark.
+You can also use Dijkstra's algorithm for the benchmark (for example to determine the speedup of the other methods), in that case you must provide `your_graph.xeng` (a XenGraph file) as the fourth argument.
+The fifth argument is the path to your query set that will be used for the benchmark.

-If you want to benchmark with mapping, your call should look as follows: `./shortestPathsPreprocessor benchmark [ch/tnr/tnraf] mapping [input_data_structure] [query_set] [mapping_file]`.
+If you want to benchmark with mapping, your call should look as follows: `./shortestPathsPreprocessor benchmark [dijkstra/ch/tnr/tnraf] mapping [input_data_structure] [query_set] [mapping_file] (optional_output_file)`.
 Here, the first five arguments have the same meaning as in the case without mapping.
-The additional last argument is the path to the mapping file, which will be used to transform node IDs from your query set to the corresponding node IDs used by the query algorithms.
+The sixth argument is the path to the mapping file, which will be used to transform node IDs from your query set to the corresponding node IDs used by the query algorithms.

+If you want to obtain the computed distances, you can always give an optional last argument.
+If you do so, the application will output a plain text file that will contain the name of the query set file used for the benchmark on the first line, and then on each following line the result of one query (the result of the first query on the second line, result of the second query on the third line...).
+You can use those files to ensure that various methods return the same values for example using `diff`.
+The application also contains an omni-directional Dijkstra's Algorithm implementation that can be used for benchmarking.
+You can use the values returned by Dijkstra as true values to compare the values returned by the other methods with.

 Example of a Transit Node Routing benchmark call without mapping: `./shortestPathsPreprocessor benchmark tnr nomapping my_graph.tnrg my_query_set.txt`

 Example of a Transit Node Routing with Arc Flags benchmark call with mapping: `./shortestPathsPreprocessor benchmark tnraf mapping my_graph.tgaf my_query_set.txt my_mapping.xeni`

+Example of a Dijkstra's Algorithm benchmark call with mapping and with output of the computed distances into a file: `./shortestPathsPreprocessor benchmark dijkstra mapping my_graph.xeng my_query_set.txt my_mapping.xeni output_distances.txt`

 Input formats
 -------------